nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 <details>
   <summary>Click to expand protocol!</summary>

   >In Unit 2 we learned how to construct shotgun genomic libraries for Illumina platforms.
-The shotgun library is what we will use for the targeted-seqeunce capture of UCEs.
+The shotgun library is what we will use for the targeted sequence capture of UCEs.

 **Materials**